-Section Description Range Default value type Pipeline type.
-Defines the functionality to be executed.
-NO See "List of pipeline types" N/A core CPU core to run the current pipeline.
+Section Description Optional Range Default value type be executed.
+"L See "List of pipeline types" N/A core CPU core to run the current pipeline.
 YES See "CPU Core notation" CPU socket 0, core 0, hyper- thread 0 pktq_in Packet queues to serve as input ports for the current pipeline instance.
 The acceptable packet queue types are: RXQ, SWQ, TM and SOURCE.
 First device in this list is used as pipeline input port 0, second as pipeline input port 1, etc. YES List of input packet queue IDs Empty list pktq_out Packet queues to serve as output ports for the current pipeline instance.
 The acceptable packet queue types are: TXQ, SWQ, TM and SINK.
 First device in this list is used as pipeline output port 0, second as pipeline output port 1, etc. YES List of output packet queue IDs.
 Empty list